arangodb/arangodb/Documentation/Books/Manual/Programs/Arangod/Rocksdb.md

 WAL files earlier after server start.
 This is useful in testing environments that are space-restricted and do not require keeping much WAL file data at all.

 `--rocksdb.max-transaction-size`

 Transaction size limit (in bytes).
-Transactions store all keys and values in RAM, so large transactions run the risk of causing out-of-memory sitations.
+Transactions store all keys and values in RAM, so large transactions run the risk of causing out-of-memory situations.
 This setting allows you to ensure that does not happen by limiting the size of any individual transaction.
 Transactions whose operations would consume more RAM than this threshold value will abort automatically with error 32 ("resource